TOGETHER WE EMPOWER! LET'S REWRITE THE NARRATIVE AROUND PERIODS. JOIN US IN THE FIGHT AGAINST PERIOD STIGMA AND MENSTRUAL POVERTY.

-Neitiv Red Dot Project is striving towards an ambitious goal of eliminating period poverty globally.
+Neitiv Red Dot Project is striving towards an ambitious goal of eliminating period stigma and the poverty associated with menstruation.
 We believe all women and menstruating people should have access to menstrual protection during their period; it should be a basic human right.

 NEITIV RED DOT PROJECT

-We launched Neitiv 'Coconut Flower Beer For Women' (CFB4W) on 08 March 2021.
-A year after, on 08 March 2022, we launched our ambitious project, ‘Red Dot’ to combat period poverty by providing free menstrual pads via click of a button.
-By purchasing CFB4W, our lovely customers are contributing to the Neitiv Red Dot Project.
+We launched Neitiv 'Coconut Flower Beer' (CFB4W) on 08 March 2021.
+A year after, on 08 March 2022, we launched our ambitious project, ‘Red Dot’ to combat period stigma and menstrual poverty.
+By purchasing Neitiv products, our lovely customers are contributing to the Neitiv Red Dot Project.

-We chose to contribute to eliminating period poverty because as a brand we want to empower all people and we recognise the importance of brands using their position to contribute to effecting positive change.
-We believe all women and menstruating people should have access to menstrual care during their period; it should be a basic human right.
+We chose to contribute to eliminating period stigma and poverty because as a brand we want to empower all people and we recognise the importance of brands using their position to contribute to effecting positive change.

 We have successfully implemented our initiative in the UK and eventually will be rolled out to all countries where our premium lager is stocked.
 Also, it will be implemented in villages in India, Thailand and Vietnam where some of our coconut producers are based.
-We are currently distributing the pads through our website, events, local charities, and refugee camps.
+We are currently donating the pads through refugee camps, events, local charities and our website.

 Why does Neitiv need your support and donation?

 Neitiv is a new start-up and small business from Wiltshire, UK.
-We contribute 5% of the revenue from every sale of 'Coconut Flower Beer For Women' to Neitiv Red Dot Project.
-However, we need more donation and support to build and expand this ambitious initiative in order to help more women, girls and menstruating people through various initiatives and awareness programmes.
+We need more donation and support to build and expand this ambitious initiative in order to help more women, girls and menstruating people through various initiatives and awareness programmes.
+Join the movement and support our cause by making a donation here.

 WHAT IS PERIOD POVERTY?